meetuparchive/meetup-web-platform/README.md

 From the client-side application's point of view, it will always send the `queries` and recieve the `queryResponses` for any data request - all the API-specific translations happen on the server.

+### Feature flags

+The API adapter provides an interface into feature flag values - just pass an array of feature flag names in the `flags` array of your query, and the response from the API adapter will return an object mapping the flag names to their true/false valuse in the `flags` property of the response.
+Your application will probably add these flag values directly to the Redux `state`, where they can be consumed by components to affect the UI.

 ## Middleware/Epics